homan-uppu/writing/2-Essays/Winners take all.md

 We can observe inequality in these games in two ways:
 1. Inequality in choices
-2. Inequality in outcomes
+2. Inequality in ability

 Some choices are obviously better than others, meaning there's a notion of "value" such that the higher the value of a choice, the better it is: the more it corresponds with getting what you want.

 In a simple game like Tic Tac Toe, in a competition between two trained players, there are only two values for all choices that correspond to drawing or losing - because a draw can always be forced by trained players.
 In Chess, from any given position of the board, there is a much wider range of values for choices: some are terrible, some are bad, some are good, and some are excellent.
 In Go, there is an even wider range of values of choices than in Chess because it is a more complex game.

 As game complexity increases, the way we use our minds changes.
 For simpler games we can rely fully on our logical mind to calculate the best move.
-The more complex the game is, the more important intuition becomes because you can't calculate all possibilities, and intuition determines which branches you calculate for.
-Choosing which branch to calculate for becomes more important than raw calculation ability as game complexity increases.
+The more complex the game is, the more you rely on intuition because you can't calculate all possibilities, and intuition determines which branches you calculate for.
+Choosing which branch to calculate for becomes more important than raw calculation speed as game complexity increases.

-The more a game relies on intuition, the more unequal the outcomes become no matter how much training the players have.
+The more a game relies on intuition, the more unequal the abilities between players become no matter how much training the players have.
 We can observe this by seeing the ELO ratings of professionals for these games.
 "ELO rating" is a way to calculate relative skills of players:

 > The difference in the ratings between two players serves as a predictor of the outcome of a match.
 Two players with equal ratings who play against each other are expected to score an equal number of wins.
 A player whose rating is 100 points greater than their opponent's is expected to score 64%; if the difference is 200 points, then the expected score for the stronger player is 76%. ([https://en.wikipedia.org/wiki/Elo_rating_system](https://en.wikipedia.org/wiki/Elo_rating_system))